maidsafe/rfcs/proposed/0000-safecoin-implementation.md

 1. Get request for Chunk X is received.
 2. The DataManagers will request the chunk from the ManagedNodes holding this chunk.
 3. The ManagedNodes will send the chunk with their wallet address included.
-4. The DataMangers will then take the address of each DataManager in the QUORUM.
+4. The DataManagers will then take the address of each DataManager in the QUORUM.
 5. This is hashed with the chunk name and PmidHolder name.
-6. If this `result` % farming rate (modulo divides) with a zero value as the answer then
+6. If this `result` % farming divisor (modulo divides) yields zero then
    - This data is sent to the group who are closest to `result`
    - This request is a POST message as a safecoin request
    - If there is a safecoin available of the name `result` then